AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 :command:`wtx` and the :guilabel:`Program host` to :command:`target_ppc`.

-Once the debugger is initialized, connect to a remote agent by using the :menuselection:`Debug->Debug->Connect to Board...` manu.
+Once the debugger is initialized, connect to a remote agent by using the :menuselection:`Debug --> Debug --> Connect to Board...` menu.
 This opens a dialog where you can specify the target name (e.g. the name of your
 .. index:: board
 board or debug agent) and the communication protocol.

-To load a new module on the target, select the :menuselection:`Debug->Debug->Load File...` menu.
+To load a new module on the target, select the :menuselection:`Debug --> Debug --> Load File...` menu.

-If a module has been loaded on the target and is not known to the current debug session, use the :menuselection:`Debug->Debug->Add Symbols...` menu to load the symbol tables in the current debugger.
+If a module has been loaded on the target and is not known to the current debug session, use the :menuselection:`Debug --> Debug --> Add Symbols...` menu to load the symbol tables in the current debugger.

 Similarly, if you are running the underlying debugger (gdb) on a remote machine, specify the name of this machine by setting the